specsolutions/specsync-for-tfs-documentation/features/push-features/configuring-the-format-of-the-synchronized-test-cases.md

 * To synchronize data tables as plain text, change the `synchronization/format/syncDataTableAsText` setting.
 * To skip adding the _Background:_ prefix for background steps, change the `synchronization/format/prefixBackgroundSteps` setting.
 * To skip adding the _Scenario:_ or _Scenario Outline:_ prefix for the test case title, change the `synchronization/format/prefixTitle` setting.
+* To change the behavior of how scenario outline parameters are synchronized change the `synchronization/format/showParameterListStep` setting.